What is Posting in Accounting?

-XYZ international issues 20 invoices to its customers and record each transaction in the sales account and the respective debtor’s account.
-Also, the company purchased from 10 suppliers the recorded in purchases accounts and respective creditors’ accounts.
-Some of the payable liability is recorded in the general journal account.
+XYZ international issues 20 invoices to its customers and records each transaction in the sales account and the respective debtor’s account.
+Also, the company purchased from 10 suppliers the records in purchases accounts and respective creditors’ accounts.
+In addition, some of the payable liability is recorded in the general journal account.
 The details are as under:

 Prepare General Ledger.

-- While posting in the ledger, entry is to be made into both accounts i.e.; double entriesDouble EntriesThe double-entry accounting system refers to the double effect of every journal entry.
+- While posting in the ledger, entry is to be made into both accounts, i.e., double entriesDouble EntriesThe double-entry accounting system refers to the double effect of every journal entry.
 It is based on the dual aspect i.e. Debit and Credit and this principle states that for every debit, there must be an equal and opposite credit. are to be made.
-For example, in the case of the purchase on credit, the entry is to be made in the purchase account as well as the creditor’s account.
+For example, in the case of the purchase on credit, the entry is to be made in the purchase account and the creditor’s account.

-- The amount is to be shown in the amount column, and the debit balance is to be debited debit side, and the credit balance is to be credited on the credit side.
+- The amount is to be shown in the amount column, the debit balance is to be debited, and the credit balance is credited on the credit side.